MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/appium.md

 Steps to upload a test:

-1. Generate an App Center Test upload command.
-Documentation is found on our doc for [starting a test run](~/test-cloud/starting-a-test-run.md)
+1. Generate an App Center Test upload command using the instructions at [starting a test run](~/test-cloud/starting-a-test-run.md).
 2. Pack your test classes and all dependencies into the `target/upload` folder:

    ```shell